Prince William and Kate to lead tributes to the late Queen on first anniversary of her death

-'Doing it for PewDiePie': American YouTuber MrBeast challenges Indian music company T-Series for top spot
+The Hollywood actress and Bryan Randall met in January 2015, when the photographer came to cover her son Louis' birthday party

-Reports indicate that the Duke and Duchess of Cambridge, William and Kate, will spearhead the commemorative acknowledgments for Queen Elizabeth II on the upcoming anniversary of her passing next month.
+Reports indicate that the Prince and Princess of Wales, William and Kate, will spearhead the commemorative acknowledgments for Queen Elizabeth II on the upcoming anniversary of her passing next month.

 Informed sources reveal that William and Kate are set to convey a message to the British public, emphasising the significance of upholding the late monarch's legacy while also looking ahead to the future.